 Message from the Dean of the College

-My colleagues and I look forward to greeting those of you who will be bringing new students to campus.
+My colleagues in the Office of the Dean of the College and I look forward to greeting those of you who will be bringing new students to campus.

 You are warmly invited to return for Freshman Families Weekend, Friday, Oct.
-10, to Sunday, Oct.
-12. More detailed information on the program will be available on the website in August.
+9, to Sunday, Oct.
+11. More detailed information on the program will be available on the website in August.

 We’re delighted to welcome the Class of 2019, and to help them begin what we know will be a world-class liberal arts education and a productive, provocative, profound college experience.